‘Heartbreaking’ Mariners GM Jerry Dipoto forced to adjust organization to new realities

 Since the Mariners had made the decision to restructure and reduce the scouting department and player development staff, they decided to inform those that wouldn’t be a part of the changed groups early.

 “We knew there would be changes based on the need to restructure due to downsizing across baseball,” he said.
 “It’s not just going to be us, it’s going to be 30 teams.
 And we wanted to give our group the advantage of having more time on the market while they’re still drawing paychecks every two weeks with full benefits.
-We hope it just gives them a better chance we thought it was the more human thing to do.
-The fact that we are that we are standing I guess on the island alone right now makes it a little more ominous.”
+We hope it just gives them a better chance.
+We thought it was the more human thing to do.
+The fact that we are standing I guess on the island alone right now makes it a little more ominous.”

 As for the restructuring of the scouting department, Dipoto said the actual process began over a year and a half ago.

 “We started an intentional shift toward incorporating more video, more data and more technology in how we were scouting,” he said.
-“We used the all of those elements and teaching our scouting group how to apply them.
+“We used all of those elements and teaching our scouting group how to apply them.
 Those that won’t be here after October 31, and those who will remain here after October 31, were fully well aware that this was an oncoming movement, not just with the Mariners, but around the game.”

 Dipoto made similar changes to the Diamondbacks scouting department.

-“We intended on this being a two to three-year transition into in this model,” he said.
-“The results of a pandemic that we can’t control, it upped the timing when would we transition full-time into that type of model.
+“We intended on this being a two- to three-year transition into this model,” he said.
+“The results of a pandemic that we can’t control, it upped the timing when would we transition full time into that type of model.
 We didn’t kick scouting to the side.
 We are trying to find ways to maximize the returns of the scouting program.
 We still have a very large scouting staff, it’s just not going to be as large as it was before November 1.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.